Kinovarobotics/ros2_kortex/README.md

 * `gripper_max_force` : Max force for gripper commands.
 Default value is `100.0`.

-* `dof` : Degrees of freedom of the arm.
-Default value (and only one) is `6`.

 * `robot_ip` : IP address by which the robot can be reached.
 No default is specified, this is a required argument.
 All arms are shipped with address `192.168.1.10`, but if you have reassigned your physical arm's robot IP address, then you will need to assign that ip address.
+If you're using an USB to Ethernet interface to connect your robot to your machine instead of USB via RNDIS, the ip address will be `192.168.2.10`.

 * `use_fake_hardware` : Start robot with fake hardware mirroring command to its states.
 Default value is `false`.

 * `fake_sensor_commands` : Enable fake command interfaces for sensors used for simple simulations.
 Used only if 'use_fake_hardware' parameter is true.
 Default value is `false`.

 * `robot_controller` : Robot controller to start.
-Default value is `joint_trajectory_controller`.
+Possible values are `twist_controller` and `joint_trajectory_controller`.Default value is `joint_trajectory_controller`.

 * `controllers_file` : Ros 2 control configuration file to use.
 Default value is `ros2_controllers.yaml`